 What is Thoracic Outlet Syndrome?

 Thoracic outlet syndrome is a pain syndrome of the upper extremities.
-Doctors use the abbreviation ‘TOS’ instead of the full name of the disease, ‘Thoracic Outlet Syndrome.’
-TOS patients suffer pain, tingling, numbness, weakness, or abnormal blood flow in one or both upper extremities.
-TOS can range from an emergent surgical condition to a progressive, chronic pain syndrome that alters the lives of TOS patients.
+Doctors often use the abbreviation ‘TOS’ to describe thoracic outlet syndrome.
+Symptoms of thoracic outlet syndrome may include pain, tingling, numbness, weakness, or blood clots and abnormal blood flow in one or both upper extremities.
+Three distinct types of thoracic outlet syndrome exist.
+Thoracic outlet syndrome can range from an emergent surgical condition to a progressive, chronic pain syndrome that alters the lives of TOS patients.

-What are the three types of TOS?
+What are the 3 Types of Thoracic Outlet Syndrome?

 Anatomy of the Thoracic Outlet